 The InterContinental Park Lane is in the most central location imaginable, right in the thick of London with designer shops just steps away.
-Ella Canta is an incredible Mexican restaurant by Martha Ortiz in the hotel and Theo Randall At The Intercontinental serves the best Italian food I have ever had.
-The rooms are undergoing refurbishment and the new rooms are fabulous.
-The view from the club lounge and rooms looking over London’s Parks are gorgeous making this InterContinental hotel a brilliant choice too.
+Ella Canta is an incredible Mexican restaurant by Martha Ortiz in the hotel, and Theo Randall At The Intercontinental serves the best Italian food I have ever had.
+The rooms are undergoing refurbishment, and the new rooms are fabulous.
+The view from the club lounge and rooms looking over London’s Parks are gorgeous, making this InterContinental hotel a brilliant choice too.

 Which Is Best?

 The bottom line, there is no “best” InterContinental.
 They are both brilliant.
-I visit both for leisure and business and they remain two of my favorite hotels in London.
+I visit both for leisure and business, and they remain two of my favorite hotels in London.
 There are so many quirky hotels in London with some good and some truly awful hotel rooms.
 By contrast, both InterContinental’s offer consistently luxurious, modern rooms.
-You know what you are getting and what you get is excellent.
+You know what you are getting, and what you get is excellent.

 For me, the main differentiator is location and price.
 The InterContinental Park Lane has a better location for shopping and Central London.
-The O2 is better if want to visit the O2, Greenwich, City airport or have an Excel conference.
+The O2 is better if you want to visit the O2, Greenwich, City airport or have an Excel conference.
 For families, the great pool is also a great asset at the O2.

 Price-wise, the Park Lane property can be pricy while the rates at the O2 vary hugely.
-Book into the InterContinental London The O2 when there is a show and the prices match or are more expensive than Park Lane.
-Book a room when the O2 Arena is empty and you can pick up a comparatively cheap rate and enjoy all the facilities for a brilliant deal.
+Book into the InterContinental London The O2 when there is a show, and the prices match or are more expensive than Park Lane.
+Book a room when the O2 Arena is empty, and you can pick up a comparatively cheap rate and enjoy all the facilities for a brilliant deal.
 These deals can be too good to turn down!

-If you are looking to hit the center of town, near Harrods, Selfridges, Top Shop in Oxford Street, etc, the InterContinental Park Lane property has a better location.
+If you are looking to hit the center of town, near Harrods, Selfridges, Top Shop in Oxford Street, etc., the InterContinental Park Lane property has a better location.
 You are slap bang in the center on Hyde Park corner (almost on top of Buckingham Palace) and can walk everywhere.

 The O2 is located in East London and is very accessible to the center via public transport.
 The riverboats, in particular, offer a great way to travel to the center, but the hotel sits in a relatively remote location.
 The location is ideal for conferences at the Excel and shows at the O2, but for sightseeing in Central London, transportation is a bit more of an effort.
 Of note, you are however perfectly located to explore the Cutty Sark and the Naval history of Greenwich and the historic Docklands.
-InterContinental the O2 is also super convenient for City Airport.
+InterContinental, the O2 is also super convenient for City Airport.

 Both properties offer staggering views.
-The InterContinental London Park Lane looks over Hyde park roundabout and you have a birdseye view of the cars weaving around the roundabout from the Club Lounge as well as from the Green park facing rooms.
+The InterContinental London Park Lane looks over Hyde park roundabout, and you have a birdseye view of the cars weaving around the roundabout from the Club Lounge as well as from the Green park facing rooms.
 In the distance, you will spot the London Eye, Big Ben, Battersea Power station, and more.
-Most of the rooms look over one of the major London Parks (Green Park and Hyde Park on the South and West sides) as well as the Four Seasons across the road and frankly I can’t imagine a better hotel and location for views.
+Most of the rooms look over one of the major London Parks (Green Park and Hyde Park on the South and West sides) as well as the Four Seasons across the road, and frankly, I can’t imagine a better hotel and location for views.

 The InterContinental the O2 offers equally incredible jaw-dropping views.
-You look over the Thames and there are boats that motor up and down throughout the day and night.
+You look over the Thames, and there are boats that motor up and down throughout the day and night.
 Further away are the sparkling spires of Canary Wharf, so again, the views here are phenomenal.

 The best rooms look South over Green Park (the same as the views offered by the Club Lounge here).
 Some of the rooms at the InterContinental Park Lane London have recently undergone refurbishment and are absolutely beautiful and well worth requesting.